 Spooky stuff.
 All I know is, I’ll be spending time in my summer home in the woods for the next few weeks.

-Posted by GPD on August 7, 2013, With 33590 Reads Filed under Of Interest.
+Posted by GPD on August 7, 2013, With 33868 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.